material-motion/material-motion/specifications/runtime.md

 ## Intention

-According to the [Plan/Fulfillment](../concepts/plan-fulfillment.md) pattern, Intention is a type of Plan.
+According to the [separation of plan and execution](../plan-execution-pattern.md), Intention is a type of Plan.

 An Intention instance could be a named object with no data, e.g. SquishableIntention.
 Another Intention instance might have data, such as `fromValue`, `toValue`, and an `easingCurve`.
 If the programming language allows for it, Intention could even be a protocol that existing objects conform to.